DJanocha/yoga-training-app/PROGRESS.md

 **Auth Navigation:** Using `window.location.href` and `window.location.replace()` for auth navigation instead of router hooks ensures reliable redirects after login/logout without requiring hard refresh.
 The `onSessionChange` callback invalidates all queries when auth state changes.
 The `redirectTo` prop on `<AuthView>` specifies where users should be redirected after successful authentication.

+**Safari Cookie Fix:** Changed `sameSite` from `"none"` to `"lax"` because Safari blocks cookies on public suffix domains (like `*.vercel.app`).
+Since frontend and backend are deployed on the same domain, same-site cookies work perfectly.
+Removed `partitioned: true` as it's only needed for cross-site cookies.
+For production with a custom domain, cross-site configuration can be restored.

 ---

 ### Phase 5: Settings & Profile